 1. A student bringing charges (complainant) or student charged (respondent) with violating University regulations has a right to an advisor by:

 a.
 A member of the University community who may be a student, staff member or faculty member.

 b.
 A private attorney whose expenses will be borne by the student.

 If necessary, you may meet with your advisor of choice on campus.
 Should you need a meeting space, please call Conference and Event Services at 610-683-1359, to reserve your meeting space.

 2. Any student having an advisor is required to notify the Dean of Students Office or their case officer with the name and contact information of their advisor.

 3. All meeting/hearing dates and times as well as information, including the description of charges, names of witnesses, substance of testimony and other types of evidence, which may be used, will be supplied to the student throughout the student conduct process.
 Advisors will have access to this information through the student.

 4. During the preliminary briefing or other student conduct meetings, excluding hearings, the advisor may interact with the case officer or designated university official during the meeting.

 5. During formal hearings, neither party’s advisor will have a formal or interactive role with the hearing authority or witnesses.
-The student will be granted reasonable opportunities during the hearing to privately confer with his/her advocate.
+The student will be granted reasonable opportunities during the hearing to privately confer with their advisor.